Innisfail State College: Years

 The college originally catered for only Year 8 to Year 12, but additionally began catering for Year 7 in 2015 as part of the official implementation in 2015 of Anna Bligh's state-wide "Flying Start" program, a program which aligned Queensland secondary schools with the other states, which catered for students from Year 7 to Year 12.
-As of 2025, the special needs school caters for Prep Year to Year 6 and, in coordination with the college, Year 7 to Year 12.
+As of 2025, the special education school caters for Prep Year to Year 6 and, in coordination with the college, Year 7 to Year 12.

 Enrolments

 In 2009, in its final year of operation before the merger into Innisfail State College, Innisfail State High School had recorded over 740 secondary student enrolments.
 On establishment, the college had a secondary student enrolment of 762 students and was described as having over 1,000 secondary, vocational, special and adult education students.
 As of 2024, the college has 961 students enrolled.
 The trend in college enrolments (August figures) has been: